Charles Massi

-Charles Massi (25 July 1952 – 8 January 2010) was a Central African politician.
+Charles Massi (25 July 1952 – 8 January 2010) was a Central African politician and rebel leader.
 Massi served as a minister in the government of the Central African Republic during the 1990s and again from 2005 to 2008; he was also the President of the Democratic Forum for Modernity (FODEM) party from 1997 to 2008.
 He became a rebel leader in 2008, heading the Convention of Patriots for Justice and Peace (CPJP).

 Massi was apparently killed by the government under unclear circumstances in January 2010.